Duran144/ExpenseSheetSystem/README.md

 - The app allows users to export their expenses information to a CSV file.
 - The app also has a currency converter feature.

-### Technologies
-This project is build using
-- Grails
-- Groovy

 ### Optimization
 Things to consider when 10k users are using the website.
 - Add Authentication and Authorization
--
+- Use a CDN
+- Regularlyc reate backups of website

 ### Requirements